MindFluid/capitalism/README.md

 Just please keep in mind that this code repository has been licensed under the ISC license (shown below), so you have to be OK with that as well in a completely unironic way—but not in any way that could cause you to question your morals or ethics or anything like that, haha... 😅

+## to add your own fact about capitalism:

+Open a pull request with your addition(s) to [capitalism.txt](capitalism.txt), it's as simple as that!

 # license
 ISC License (ISC)
 Copyright 2020 United Global Amorelandra Industries Incorporated, LLC.